satyam-nitt18/django-blog/README.md

 ### Account Activation Link sent to Gmail using SMTP:
+For user authentication and email validation, activation link is sent to the provided gmail account using Simple Mail Transfer Protocol.
+The account created on the Blog site cannot be accessed by the user without clicking on the activation link.

 ### Likes and Comments:
+Likes and comments model similar to any other social media is allowed only for signed-in users to encourage interaction (through comments) and appreciation (through likes) among bloggers.

 ### Custom Search using Inverted Indexing:
 Custom search engine based on inverted indexes.
 You can search for one word and whole sentences in random order.